ai-rio/QuoteKit/README.md

 2. **Add services/materials** → Go to "My Items" to build your database
 3. **Create quotes** → Go to "My Quotes" → "Create New Quote"
 4. **Generate PDFs** → After saving a quote, use the PDF generator
+5. **Create templates** → Go to Templates tab → "Create Template" from existing quotes
+6. **Use templates** → "Use Template" to pre-fill new quotes with saved configurations
+7. **Manage quotes** → Use bulk operations, filters, and status tracking for quote management

 ---